NLnetLabs/cascade/doc/manual/source/key-management.rst

 The reason for having an external key manager is to have the flexibility to use different ones.
-The current key manager requires that keys are online, either in files or in an HSM and does not (explicitly) support a multi-signer setup.
+The current key manager requires that keys are online, either in files or in a :doc:`Hardware Security Module (HSM) <hsms>` and does not (explicitly) support a multi-signer setup.
 We envision future key managers that support offline keys or multi-signing.
 Finally, a separate key manager makes it relatively easy for Cascade to support high-availability setups, though it does not do that at the moment.

 Operations
 ----------